On the curvature of Einstein-Hermitian surfaces: Introduction

+We note that the authors proved a more general result in a different article \cite{confk} in the conformally K\" ahler case, which uses slightly different Weitzenb\" ock techniques.
+Besides that, the discussion on Page metric and Euler coordinate computations are the main and completely new material here.
+We give a better understanding of this important metric to the reader in this paper.

-In \S\ref{secestimates} we prove the estimates and the main result.
-In \S\ref{secpagesubmanifolds} we give a more careful analysis of the Page metric and provide an alternative proof of the fact that it is not of positive holomorphic bisectional curvature.
+In \S\ref{pagemath} we give a careful topological analysis of the Page metric and show that it does not have positive sectional curvature everywhere.
+In \S\ref{secpagesubmanifolds} we provide Euler coordinates and give an alternative proof of the fact that it the Page metric is not of positive holomorphic bisectional curvature by exhibiting a subsurface with flat normal bundle.
+In \S\ref{secestimates} we prove some estimates and classify Einstein-Hermitian 4-manifolds of positive bisectional curvature.

-{\bf Acknowledgements.} We thank Claude LeBrun for this problem and his encouragement.
-Also thanks to C. Tezer, Florin Belgun and Peng Wu for useful discussions, comments and inquiries.
+{\bf Acknowledgements.} We thank Claude LeBrun for his encouragement.
+Also thanks to \"O. Kelek\c ci and C. Tezer for useful discussions.
+This work is partially supported by the grant $\sharp$113F159 of T\"ubitak (Turkish science and research council).